 Expected, non-allergic reactions to the COVID-19 vaccine include: fever, chills, fatigue, pain, erythema or swelling at the injection site, lymph node swelling in the same arm as the vaccination, headache, vomiting or diarrhea, muscle aches, and joint pains.

-A latex allergy is not a reason to not get the COVID-19 vaccine.
+A latex allergy is not a reason not to get the COVID-19 vaccine.
 The vial stoppers (the lid on the container that holds the vaccine) are latex-free.

 Yes.
 Your family may have access to the vaccine at another community clinic or local pharmacy.
 Please research the options available at the vaccines.gov website.

 We want individuals to receive the vaccine in the way that is most convenient and helpful for their families.